Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bound of 1.2 for Equal-Length Periods

+In this section we show an integrality gap for the linear program for {\JRPD} for instances with equal-length demand periods.
+The gap is for an instance with three retailers.
+Numbering them for convenience starting from $0$, their order costs are $\costof{0}=\costof{1}=\costof{2} = \onethird$.
+The warehouse-order cost is $\COST=1$.

-The instance consists of three retailers, numbered (for convenience) $0,1,2$, with $\costVector_0=\costVector_1=\costVector_2 = \onethird$.
-The warehouse ordering cost is $\COST=1$.
-To describe the demand set $\demands$, we will assume that all intervals (demand periods) have length $2$ but, to simplify the arguments, we will allow both closed and open intervals, and we will shortly argue that the construction can be modified to work for all intervals closed.
-Choose some large constant $K$ that is a multiple of $3$. ($K$ represents the time horizon for this instance.)
-For $\rho = 0,1,2$, retailer $\rho$'s demand periods are
+In the demand set $\demands$, all intervals (demand periods) have length $2$.
+Choose some large constant~$\maxDeadline$ that is a multiple of $3$.
+As illustrated in \lref[Figure]{fig: uniform gap instance}, for $\rho = 0,1,2$, retailer $\rho$'s demand periods are